Romans 7

 Death with Christ ends the law’s former claim and opens a new life of Spirit-enabled fruitfulness.

-1 Or don’t you know, brothers (for I speak to men who know the law), that the law has dominion over a man for as long as he lives?
+1 Do you not know, brothers (for I am speaking to those who know the law), that the law has authority over a man only as long as he lives?

-2 For the woman that has a husband is bound by law to the husband while he lives, but if the husband dies, she is discharged from the law of the husband.
+2 For instance, a married woman is bound by law to her husband as long as he lives.
+But if her husband dies, she is released from the law of marriage.

 Believers died to the law through Christ and now belong to the risen Christ to bear fruit for God and serve in the Spirit.

-4 Therefore, my brothers, you also were made dead to the law through the body of Christ, that you would be joined to another, to him who was raised from the dead, that we might produce fruit to God.
+4 Therefore, my brothers, you also died to the law through the body of Christ, that you might belong to another, to Him who was raised from the dead, in order that we might bear fruit to God.

-5 For when we were in the flesh, the sinful passions which were through the law worked in our members to bring out fruit to death.
+5 For when we lived according to the flesh, the sinful passions aroused by the law were at work in our bodies, bearing fruit for death.

-6 But now we have been discharged from the law, having died to that in which we were held; so that we serve in newness of the spirit, and not in oldness of the letter.
+6 But now, having died to what bound us, we have been released from the law, so that we serve in the new way of the Spirit, and not in the old way of the written code.

 Paul rejects the charge and shows that the law reveals sin, especially through the command against coveting.